-&lt;sup>7 "Unique identifier" means "[t]he SURE registration number required by section 1222(c)(3) of the act (relating to SURE system)."
-4 Pa.
-Code § 183.1(a).
-Each registrant is assigned a "unique identification number in the SURE system" at the time his or her application for voter registration is approved.
-25 Pa.C.S. § 1328(c)(1).
-Each registrant has a single SURE registration number, and that number is never "changed, modified or altered."
-25 Pa.C.S. § 1328.1.
-Based on makes "voter ID number[s]" available to the public as part of the Full Voter Export list that is available for purchase.
+Although 4 Pa.
+Code § 183.14(c)(3) purports to make each registrant's "unique identifier" exempt from public disclosure, DOS makes "voter ID number[s]" available to the public as part of the Full Voter Export list that is available for purchase.
 DOS has provided voter ID numbers to the Foundation on multiple occasions when the Foundation has purchased the Full Voter Export.
 See Section II.B (screenshot).